gyng/rib/README.md

 3. Run `bundle install` to install required gems.

-4. Deploy using Apache/nginx, MySQL and Phusion Passenger (https://www.phusionpassenger.com/) or just use Webrick + sqlite by running `rails server`.
+4. Deploy using Apache/nginx, MySQL and Phusion Passenger (https://www.phusionpassenger.com/)
+or just test rib by running `rails server`.<br>
-See http://rubyonrails.org/deploy for more details
+See http://rubyonrails.org/deploy for more details.

 5. Run `rails runner script/create_admin.rb` to create an admin account.
 Login page is located at `<site url>/login`.